 The overall unemployment rate showed a declining trend since 2015 but remains a major concern.
-Unemployment decreased from 27.7 percent in 2015 to 15.7 percent in 2019 because of an increase in employment from 31.9 to 35.5 percent but also because of an aging population gradually exiting the shrinking workforce.
-However, unemployment among youth is very high at 39 percent, one of the highest rates in the Western Balkans.
+Unemployment decreased from 27.7 percent in 2015 to 15.7 percent in 2019 owing to an increase in employment from 31.9 to 35.5 percent but also because of an aging population gradually exiting the workforce.
+Unemployment among youth is very high at 39 percent, one of the highest rates in the Western Balkans.
 Youth unemployment is associated with limited economic opportunities and skill mismatches in the labor market.
-Youth unemployment may further accelerate emigration.
-Female participation in BiH’s labor market is one of the lowest in the region.
-The labor market is further characterized by a large share of informal employment to which agriculture is a large contributor.
+As a result, BiH exhibits the highest stock of emigration across the Western Balkans.

 As a potential candidate for EU membership, BiH is working towards an EU future.
 BiH has taken important steps towards this aspiration, but progress is required in several areas to reach compliance with EU standards.
 Agriculture is one of the most important economic activities in BiH, and also one of the most complex, sensitive, and critical sectors in the EU accession context.
 BiH and the EU gradually liberalized their mutual trade in agricultural products following the entry into force of the Interim Agreement in 2008, and of the Stabilization and Association Agreement (SAA) in 2015, including its adaptation in 2017 to take into account the accession of Croatia to the EU.
 In its opinion issued in May 2019, the European Commission (EC) argued that BiH is at an early stage of preparation in the area of agriculture and rural development, and requires further levels of preparation in the areas of food safety, veterinary and phytosanitary policy.
-Thus, substantial work remains to be done to significantly improve the country’s administrative capacity and establish the fundamental instruments and institutions for participating in the Common Agricultural Policy (CAP), and further harmonizing official veterinary and phytosanitary control systems with EU rules.
+Thus, substantial work remains to be done to significantly improve the administrative capacity in BiH and establish the fundamental instruments and institutions for participating in the Common Agricultural Policy (CAP), and further harmonizing official veterinary and phytosanitary control systems with EU rules.

 Maintaining a reform path is necessary to address structural challenges.
-Reforms remain important to continue addressing long-standing structural and institutional weakness and enhancing competitiveness.
-BiH needs to promote the private sector and its potential and therethrough reduce the footprint of the very large public sector.
-It also needs to shift its economy from a focus on local consumption and imports to one that recognizes the potential of international integration through investments and exports.
-To achieve this, the country needs a business environment that allows companies to grow and expand output, employment, and exports.
+An acceleration in the reforms is key continue on the road to EU accession, address long-standing structural and institutional weaknesses and enhance competitiveness.
+Promoting the private sector and reduce the footprint of SOEs would go a long way in establishing a functioning market economy.
+Overall, the growth model would need to shift from being consumption-driven to one that recognizes the potential of international integration through investments and exports.
+To achieve this, BiH and its entities need a business environment that allows companies to grow and expand output, employment, and exports.